shriramters/chordcat/README.md

 - Fullscreen / Resizing Window
 - 3 Cool Fonts

+## Installing From Binaries
+Please refer to [this](https://shriramters.github.io/chordcat/docs/installing-from-binaries/) section of the Chordcat User's Manual.

 ## Building and Running
-For more detailed information, please refer to the [Building From Source](https://shriramters.github.io/chordcat/docs/building-from-source/) section of the Chordcat Users' Manual.
+For more detailed information, please refer to the [Building From Source](https://shriramters.github.io/chordcat/docs/building-from-source/) section of the Chordcat User's Manual.

 Requires C++20